 Diet food has a bad rep. It conjures up images of chewing on cardboard-like rice cakes and low-fat packet soups packed with preservatives, while you dream of a comforting bowl of pasta and battle cravings for anything that so much as resembles dessert.

 Enter Tom Kerridge.
 He not only runs the UK’s only pub with two Michelin stars (The Hand And Flowers in Marlow), but he knows a thing or two about weight loss – having shed a staggering 12 stone himself.
-Now back with a second diet book, Lose Weight For Good, and accompanying BBC programme, he’s determined to demonstrate that calorie-controlled meals can be delicious – and easy to whip up at home.
+Now he’s determined to demonstrate that calorie-controlled meals can be delicious – and easy to whip up at home.

 And who better to create a weight-loss plan that you actually want to stick to, than someone who loves really, really loves food?

 “I looked at lower-calorie recipes and I found them incredibly depressing, boring and flavourless,” Wiltshire-born Tom, 44, explains.
 “I thought, ‘Well no wonder so many people yo-yo on diets, they’re not enjoying what they’re eating’.”

 He describes his new book as a “celebration of great-tasting food”, with an emphasis on recipes that use everyday ingredients and come in portions big enough to fill you up.
 It’s full of nutritious but hearty recipes, and some that might surprise you, like spicy lamb burgers, pork samosa pie, pizza with parma ham and mozzarella, and coffee and chocolate custard pots.

 Pastry, red meat and puddings might not be classic health-book fodder, but pub grub is what he’s famous for – and it really wouldn’t be a Tom Kerridge book without a pie.